Motorcycle Helmet Safety

 motorcycle helmet safety

 Ready to hit the Kansas City roads on two wheels?
-Whether you are a new rider, a seasoned one or a “re-entry” rider, we want to help you enjoy time on your motorcycle.
+Whether you are a new rider, a seasoned motorcyclist, or a “re-entry” rider, we want you to stay safe while enjoying time on your motorcycle..
+One of the smartest choices you can make is to always wear a helmet, both you and your passenger.

 Choosing the Right Helmet

-This video from the NHTSA is a great visual on the types of helmets, how to choose the right helmet for you and lots of safety tips.
+This video from the NHTSA is a great visual on the types of helmets, how to choose the right helmet for you, and lots of safety tips.

 • Do not buy a used helmet; it can be difficult to tell if it has sustained any damage.